ntino67/FISE_A3_SE_ENGEL_Axel/software-engineering-report.md

 ## 1. Versioning Tools and Hosting Platforms

-|> Definition: Tools like Git and SVN (Subversion) are version control systems that manage changes to source code over time, allowing multiple developers to collaborate effectively.

 ### Git

 To introduce you to versioning, there is nothing better than Git.